verybigzhouhai/s3mdParse/README.md

 [![License](https://img.shields.io/:license-apache-blue.svg)](https://github.com/verybigzhouhai/s3mdParse/blob/main/LICENSE)

-tools for read s3mb file content
+tools for read s3mb file content to excel

 `s3mdParse` can be used as a command-line tool or Node.js module.